fullmakeralchemist/tinyml-mapping-backlight/README.md

 Finally, this is the first time I use a trained model using tflite on an Arduino with Raspberry Pi.
 In the end, I learned that whenever you may think that you found no way out, the motivation may help you to find alternative solutions with new technologies.

+**About the Bluetooth attempt here is the script and the sketch to get data through a [bluetooth connection](https://github.com/fullmakeralchemist/tinyml-mapping-backlight/tree/master/Bluetooth_attempt) follow the instructions**

 ## Observations about the project

 The Bluetooth connection has a limited number of devices to connect on the Raspberry Pi, it only allows 7 devices using bluetooth.
 In windows is 10 devices so with a lot of dancers it will be difficult using bluetooth.